quantumgizmos/bias_tailored_qldpc/README.md

 # Bias-tailored quantum LDPC codes

-This repository cotains the code for the decoding simulations of bias-tailored quantum LDPC codes as described in arxiv:2202:xxxx.
+This repository contains the code for the decoding simulations of bias-tailored quantum LDPC codes as described in arxiv:2202:xxxx.
 Also included are various examples showing how our code base can be used to construct lifted product codes.

 - [Bias-tailored quantum LDPC codes](#bias-tailored-quantum-ldpc-codes)
   * [Setup](#setup)